gosub-com/Zurfur/README.md

 | `mut` | Caller may mutate, but not assign | Callee retains ownership.
 Not valid for `ro` types
 | `ref mut` | Caller may mutate or assign | Requires annotation (i.e. `ref`) at the call site

+**TBD:** `ref` can cross async boundaries.
+Or `ref` cannot, but `aref` can.
+Probably this is better to be a compiler optimization, but mutating a `List` count while holding a `ref` to element will cause a runtime error, so it would be good to have compile time checks on that.

 ## Types

 The ones we all know and love: